cysouw/diathesis/text/c07_reflexive.md

 ### [ NL | NL ] Free accusative reflexive+location

-The verb *schleichen* 'to sneak' changes the perfect auxiliary from *sein* to *haben* with the additional reflexive.
+The verb *schleichen* 'to sneak' changes the perfect auxiliary from *sein* to *haben* with the additional reflexive (cf. the 'manner-of-movement' diathesis discussed in [@sec:prepositions-manner-of-movement]).

 ::: ex
 a.
 Ich bin nach Hause geschlichen.